Pivotality, twisted centres and the anti-double of a Hopf monad

 \subsection{Outline}

 The article is divided into two parts comprising Sections \ref{sec: shades_of_mon_cats}, \ref{sec: heaps} and \ref{sec: pivotality_of_the_df_centre} as well as Sections \ref{sec: monads} and \ref{sec: mon_perspective}.
-We give a self-contained overview of the necessary categorical tools for our study in Section~\ref{sec: shades_of_mon_cats}.
+We give an overview of some categorical tools for our study in Section~\ref{sec: shades_of_mon_cats}.
 In Section~\ref{sec: heaps}, we recall the concept of heaps.
 Section~\ref{sec: pivotality_of_the_df_centre} starts with a discussion about twisted centres and their Picard heaps, before studying the notion of quasi-pivotality and establishing the categorical version of the correspondence given in Theorem~\ref{thm: equiv_in_Hopf_setting}.
 Section~\ref{sec: monads} provides an overview of the theory of Hopf monads and comodule monads.
 In Section~\ref{sec: mon_perspective} the central and anti-central monad are constructed and from them the Drinfeld and anti-Drinfeld double.
-By expressing our abstract categorical findings in the monadic language we then obtain Theorem~\ref{thm: equivalence_in_the_monad_setting_intro} and comment on how it can be used to detect pivotal structure.
+By expressing our abstract categorical findings in the monadic language we then obtain Theorem~\ref{thm: equivalence_in_the_monad_setting_intro} and comment on how it can be used to detect pivotal structures.